eellak/gsoc17module-zeus/README.md

 TODOs
 =====

-- **CRS**: In order for the mix-net to be truly decentralized and anonymous there needs to be a mechanism to create the Common Reference String anonymously.
+- **CRS (Common Reference String)**: In order for the mix-net to be truly decentralized and anonymous there needs to be a mechanism to create the CRS anonymously.

 - **Integration with Zeus**